slie9/Time-Series-Analysis/Time Series Analysis.md

 ## Abstract

-In this project for Time Series Analysis for Business, Data Science, & Economics, I used data from St Louis Federal Reserve Economic Data (FRED) and am using available data for the Orlando-Kissimmee-Sanford area (MSA) in Florida.
-Using Stata this project allows application with time series tools to forecast the March non-seasonally adjusted estimates for the number of total employment for private employers and their average weekly earnings.
-This project includes the use of vselect and rolling windows for model selection and a forecast of the best model selection.
+For my Time Series Analysis project in Business, Data Science, and Economics, I leveraged data from St. Louis Federal Reserve Economic Data (FRED) and focused on the Orlando-Kissimmee-Sanford area (MSA) in Florida.
+Using Stata, I applied time series analysis tools to forecast the March non-seasonally adjusted estimates for the total employment number and average weekly earnings of private employers.

+To achieve accurate forecasts, I employed several techniques such as vselect and rolling windows for model selection.
+These techniques allowed me to identify the best model and forecast its outcome.
+Overall, this project aimed to showcase the effectiveness of time series analysis tools in business and economics and provide valuable insights into the future trends of employment and earnings in the Orlando-Kissimmee-Sanford area.

 ## Introduction

-With this final project, we take what we learned in class about time series modeling and forecasting to predict two variables for the Orlando-Kissimmee-Sanford area.
-These are, the total private employment and average weekly earnings for this area.
-We are to forecast the March non-seasonally adjusted estimates in this project.
-This project includes summary statistics, auto correlograms, partial autocorrelograms , tsline, vselect, rolling windows, and forecast of best model.
+In this final project, I have applied the time series modeling and forecasting techniques that I learned in class to predict two variables for the Orlando-Kissimmee-Sanford area: total private employment and average weekly earnings.
+The aim of this project is to forecast the March non-seasonally adjusted estimates for these variables.
+The project involves using various techniques, such as summary statistics, auto-correlograms, partial auto-correlograms, tsline, vselect, rolling windows, and forecasting the best model.
+Overall, this project aims to demonstrate my understanding of time series analysis and its application in forecasting economic trends.

 ## Data